28 Sep The 4 strategies that work for a subscription campaign

 The media plan will follow the logic of the information and content you wish to convey, from the launch of the campaign to the conversion phone call, the resumption of training, the captain's message, etc. You will thus be able to easily adapt your speech according to the position of the fan in your commercial funnel, from the information intake to the conversion.
 Don't forget to put performance indicators (renewal rate, number of new subscribers, scale-up vs. previous seasons, opening rate, click rate, churn rate, etc.) on your media plan in order to better control the success of your campaign.

 3. giving value to your messages

-Emotion and personalization must permeate your email, SMS, social networks, etc. contact points.
-To give value to your communications, favour unique objects (e.g. Antoine, discover the club's project for this new season) and precise content (a word from the President, resuming training, going off the calendar, etc.) to fulfil the role of a point of contact: send your fans back to your digital platforms.
-When we know that our attention time is counted in seconds, you will have all the difficulties to interest your audience if you build extended emails (look at your reactivity rate to analyze your emails - if it is less than 15%, it means that the structure of the email is perfectible).
+Emotion and personalisation must be reflected in your email, SMS, social media, etc. contact points.
+To give value to your communications, favour unique objects (example: Antoine, discover the club's project for this new season) and precise content (word from the President, resumption of training, release of the calendar, etc.) to fulfil the role of a contact point: send your fans to your digital platforms.
+When we know that our attention span is counted in seconds, you will have all the difficulties to interest your audience if you build long emails (look at your reactivity rate to analyse your emails - if it is less than 15%, it means that the structure of the email is perfectible).